Almost invariant CND kernels and proper uniformly Lipschitz actions on subspaces of $L^1$: Introduction

 \begin{thm} Let $\Gamma$ be a countable group acting properly by isometries on a finite product of quasi-trees.
-Then there exists a measure space $(\Omega,\mu)$, a closed subspace $E\subset L^1(\Omega,\mu)$, and a uniformly bounded representation $\pi$ on $E$ such that $\pi$ admits a proper 1-cocycle. \end{thm}
+Then $\Gamma$ admits a proper uniformly Lipschitz affine action on a subspace of an $L^1$ space. \end{thm}

+The class of groups admitting proper actions on products of quasi-trees is very rich.
+It contains mapping class groups \cite{BeBrFu}, residually finite hyperbolic groups \cite{BeBrFu}, and some $3$-manifold groups \cite{HaNgYa}; see also \cite{NguYan} for more examples.
+Theorem \ref{Thm_QT} is motivated by the following conjecture; see \cite[Conjecture 35]{Now2}.